bxparks/acetimepy/README.md

 <a name="PackageStructure"></a>
 ### Package Structure

-The AceTimePython library provides the top-level package named `acetime`.
+The `AceTimePython` library provides the top-level package named `acetime`.
 There are 2 main modules under `acetime`:

 * `acetime.acetz`
 * `acetime.zone_processor`

 Normally, only the `acetz` module will be needed by the end-user.
-The `zone_processor` package is mostly an internal implementation detail.
+The `zone_processor` module is mostly an internal implementation detail.

-Within `acetz` module, there are 2 classes that the end-user will normally use:
+Within the `acetz` module, there are 2 classes that the end-user will normally
+use:

 * `acetime.acetz.ZoneManager`
 * `acetime.acetz.acetz` (subclass of `datetime.tzinfo`)